 The trails all wind through mixed hemlock/hardwood forests rich with many species of native wildflowers, shrubs, and trees.
 There is easy access to a number of unique wetland habitats including:

-Distant Hill Nature Trail is open daily, dawn to dusk.
+All of Distant Hill network of trails are open daily, dawn to dusk.

 To the west of Distant Hill Nature Trail is Distant Hill Gardens, an acre of ornamental shrub gardens to explore.
 The gardens are open to the public on the first and third weekend of the month, May through October.

 For dozens of photos of the trail and links to related photos and information go to the Distant Hill Gardens Flickr album.